 And while you're enjoying the Dutch countryside's dairy air, visit one of these excellent open-air folk museums for a slice of Dutch life and history — including, of course, cheesemaking, windmills, and wooden shoes.
 The Netherlands are tiny; any of these three sights is an easy day trip by bus, train, or car from Haarlem or Amsterdam.

-This lively, open-air folk museum has a low-key village patterned after a salty old Dutch fishing town, populated by people who do a convincing job of role-playing no-nonsense 1905 Dutch villagers.
-No one said "Have a nice day" back then.
-You can eat herring hot out of the old smoker and see barrels and rope made.
-Children enjoy playing at the dress-up chest, trying out old-time games, and making sailing ships out of old wooden shoes.
+You'll meet people who do a convincing job of role-playing no-nonsense 1905 villagers.
+You're welcome to take their picture, but they won't smile — no one said "Have a nice day" back then.
+On weekends, children enjoy trying out old-time games, playing at the dress-up chest, and making sailing ships out of old wooden shoes.

-Arnhem has the Netherlands' first, biggest, and best folk museum.
-You'll enjoy a huge park of windmills, old farmhouses (gathered from throughout the Netherlands and reassembled here), traditional crafts in action, and a pleasant education-by-immersion in Dutch culture.
+Arnhem has the Netherlands' first, biggest, and best open-air folk museum.
+You'll enjoy a huge park of windmills, old farmhouses and other buildings (gathered from throughout the Netherlands and reassembled here), traditional crafts in action, and a pleasant education-by-immersion in Dutch culture.
 It's great for families.

 You could spend the whole day exploring this wonderful open-air museum.
 Be sure to at least drop by some of its highlights:

 - Village Square: You can play here with toys from the 1800s.
 See if you can make the "flying Dutchman" fly, or try to ride an original "high-wheeled velocipede" without falling off.
 On the square is a restaurant specializing in poffertjes (puffy mini-pancakes dusted with powdered sugar), with indoor and outdoor seating.